Recent Alabama Law Limits Indefinite Alimony

 The bill also allows for “interim” alimony payments while divorce proceedings are ongoing.
 The bill allows for interim alimony if “the spouse maintains the validity of the marriage, the spouse needs interim alimony, and the other spouse has ability to pay interim alimony.”
 The interim alimony award can be made retroactive to when the divorce complaint was filed.
 Interim alimony ends when there is a final order.
 The bill also provides that the court can pull from marital property to pay for litigation expenses such as discovery, expert witnesses and attorneys fees, to ensure both parties are able to pay for the proceedings.

-If you or your spouse has filed or is considering filing for divorce, contact the effective and knowledgeable Guntersville family law attorneys at the Hawkins Law Firm, LLC at 256-571-2829.
+If you or your spouse has filed or is considering filing for divorce, contact the effective and knowledgeable Guntersville family law attorneys at the The Hawkins Law Firm at 256-502-4444.